Record Plant: Mid- to late-1970s

 In 1975, the Record Plant's hourly rate was $120.
-Stevie Wonder worked on Songs in the Key of Life in Record Plant Sausalito; Sammy Hagar used the Pit to record tracks for a solo album and the Tower of Power cut In the Slot.
+Stevie Wonder worked on Songs in the Key of Life in Record Plant Sausalito; Sammy Hagar used the Pit to record tracks his debut solo album Nine on a Ten Scale, and the Tower of Power cut In the Slot.
 Pure Prairie League recorded; Bob Welch's band, Paris, made Paris; and America produced Hearts.
 Remote recordings were made by Record Plant crews and gear for Dan Fogelberg, Sly Stone, Joe Walsh and the New Riders of the Purple Sage.

 In February 1976, for the album that became Rumours, Fleetwood Mac blocked time at the studio to lay down tracks, bringing in engineers Ken Caillat and Richard Dashut.
 Caillat was responsible for most of the tracking and took a leave of absence from Wally Heider Studios in L.A. on the premise that Fleetwood Mac would use their facilities for mixing.
-Most band members complained about the windowless studio and wanted to record at their homes, but Mick Fleetwood nixed this.
+Most band members complained about the windowless studio and wanted to record at their homes, but Mick Fleetwood blocked this.
 The band used Studio B with its 3M 24-track tape machine, various studio microphones and an API mixing console with 550A equalizers.
 Although Caillat was impressed with the setup, he felt that the room lacked ambiance because of its "very dead speakers" and large amounts of soundproofing.
 Fleetwood remarked of his time at the studio that his band did not go into the Pit, as it was usually occupied by strangers who were chopping powdered drugs into lines with razors.